chainer/chainer/chainerx.md

 # ChainerX User Guide

 *ChainerX*, or `chainerx` is a standalone Python package that's integrated into Chainer.
-It is implemented almost purely in C++ with Python bindings exposed via the package, allowing Chainer to make use of it.
+It is implemented almost purely in C++ where the C++ implementations are exposed via Python bindings, allowing Chainer to make use of it.
 It does in other words **not** replace Chainer.
 It aims to instead improve the performance of Chainer in terms of speed by reducing the Python overhead.

 This guide is aimed toward users familiar with the Chainer interface but want to improve their training/inference speed, using ChainerX.